Statues and Reclaiming Space-Time: A Focus on One Aspect of the Revolt in Richmond

 Police fled in terror as Richmonders stormed westward towards the Lee statue.
 One police car got caught going eastbound against the Richmonders and, to evade them, sped at nearly 60 miles per hour in their direction as people jumped out of the way.
 In response, a Richmonder picked up an entire stop sign, pole and sign in all, and one-hand lunged it like an Olympic javelin thrower directly into the front of the police car, perfectly spearing through the front window.
 The police car continued at full speed with the sign hanging out of the front of the car.

 When the protesters reached the Lee statue, they tore the spotlights out of the ground with their hands and applied the first layer of spray paint of what would become many hundred layers.
 Richmonders continued to the headquarters of the Daughters of the Confederacy, where the building was attacked and set ablaze.
-Jefferson Davis’s personal Confederate flag was destroyed in the fire there.
+A local pro-Confederate group claimed on Facebook that Stonewall Jackson’s personal Confederate flag was destroyed in the fire there.*

 A few days later, on June 6th, Richmonders tore down the statue of Williams Carter Wickham, and in doing so tapped into a primal urge in the hearts of Richmonders: to reinvent the city in their vision.
 From this point on, the attacks on statues were ordinary and ritualistic, as though gravity were knocking them over itself.

 On June 9th, at a protest for the indigenous of Richmond, Richmonders toppled a Christopher Columbus statue.
 Richmonders took the statue, which appeared to weigh several tons, and rolled it playfully like a child’s bouncy ball down a hill, depositing it in a lake.
 This was similar to how a slave trader statue in Bristol, of Edward Colston, had been toppled and drowned a few days earlier.